beschulz/fnt2css/README.md

 converts sparrow xml font files to css for use on the web.

-Check out test.html or the [http://beschulz.github.com/fnt2css/](online example).
+Check out test.html or the [online example](http://beschulz.github.com/fnt2css/).

 Feel free to drop me line, if you're using this somehow.